LiberTEM/LiberTEM/docs/source/install.rst

 ============

 .. note::
-    LiberTEM can currently be used on Python 3.6, 3.7 and 3.8.
-Support for Python 3.9 is not finished yet, as some of our dependencies are not ready yet.
+    LiberTEM can currently be used on Python 3.6, 3.7, 3.8 and 3.9.

     If you would like to install the latest development version, please also see :ref:`installing from a git clone`.